 The elimination half-life of a drug refers to how long it takes for half of a single dose of a substance to leave the body.
 Understanding the half-life of a drug can help you determine when your withdrawal symptoms will begin, whether or not it’s safe to take another dose, and how long a drug stays in your system.

-Clonazepam has a fairly long elimination half-life of 30 to 40 hours.[1]
+Clonazepam has a fairly long elimination half-life of 30 to 40 hours, so it can take more than two days for just half of your dose of Klonopin to leave your system.[1]

 It usually takes four to five half-lives for a drug to leave your system completely.
 Based on a 30-40 hour half-life, Klonopin can stay in the body for six to nine days after you stop taking the drug.
 Clonazepam and its primary metabolite, 7-amino-clonazepam, are detectable in urine for four or more days after the last time you used the drug.